-You can put yourself in a good position in this area before you even call us for major repairs, in many cases.
+You can put yourself in a good position in this area before you even call us for major heating repairs, in many cases.
 Here are a few basic tips to help you keep a gas-powered furnace operational for as long as possible.
+Of course, you can still call us with any questions or if you need any help with your heating system!

 One of the simplest and most important tasks for a furnace is replacing the air filter.
 Furnace filters are designed to trap dust, lint and any other debris from entering the furnace itself.
 Over time, though, they collect large amounts of this debris and need to be changed.
-This should be done roughly twice per year.
+This should be done roughly twice per year, but there are certain circumstances where it should be done more often.
+Check out one of our previous posts to learn about furnace filters clogging too fast!

 Different units may vary, but in most cases, the filter will be located either inside the blower door or between the blower and the return air duct.
 In most furnaces, the filter is very easy to remove and replace.
 Any dirt or clogs will be visible to the naked eye – simply replace it with a new one if they’re present.